Flammable or Combustible Tank Permits

 - We will review your documentation to verify that you are in full compliance with the National Fire Code (Alberta Edition).
 If you are in compliance, a storage tank installation permit will be issued.
 We do charge fees to review plans, please see below.

 - When the installation is complete, a site inspection is required PRIOR to the storage tank being filled.
+Any Storage Tank Systems with underground components will require additional progress inspections.

 - Should you have further questions, please email FireTechServices@Calgary.ca.